 When a federal agency determines that a business has illegally attempted to control market share by failing to allow open competition, the company and its principals may be charged with antitrust violations.

-Contact our firm today to find out what actions must be immediately applied.
-Call (321) 332-6884 today.
+Contact our firm today to find out what actions must be taken immediately.
+Call (321) 332-6864 today.

 The following offenses are types of bank fraud: